shxr3f/cdp-trial-patterns/opendatalakehouse/04_predict.md

 # 04_predict

-As part of the `Predict` phase, we will explore and test the end\-to\-end Applied Machine Learning Prototype (AMP) project we created in the [Prerequisites Lab](00_prereqs.md) using Cloudera Machine Learning (CML).
+As part of the `Predict` phase, we will explore and test the end\-to\-end Applied Machine Learning Prototype (AMP) project we created in the [Prerequisites Lab](00_prereqs.md) using Cloudera AI.

 The primary goal of the project we deployed is to build a gradient-boosted \(XGBoost\) classification model to predict the likelihood of a flight being canceled based on years of historical records.
-To achieve that goal, this project demonstrates the end\-to\-end Machine Learning journey for model training and inference using Spark on CML.
+To achieve that goal, this project demonstrates the end\-to\-end Machine Learning journey for model training and inference using Spark on Cloudera AI.
 Additionally, this project deploys a hosted model and front\-end application to allow users to interact with the trained model.

 ## Prerequisites

 1. Please ensure that you have completed [00_prereqs](00_prereqs.md) to deploy the Applied Machine Learning Prototype (AMP) for `Canceled Flight Prediction`.
 2. Please ensure that you have completed [01_ingest](01_ingest.md#01_ingest) to ingest the data needed for Visualizations.

-## Lab 1 - Explore Machine Learning AMP Project
+## Lab 1 - Explore Cloudera AI AMP Project

-1. In your CML workspace, within the **Canceled Flight Prediction** project, click `Overview` in the left navigation menu.
+1. In your Cloudera AI workbench, within the **Canceled Flight Prediction** project, click `Overview` in the left navigation menu.

     ![CML_Overview_left_nav.png](images/CML_Overview_left_nav.png)

-    - Note: If you are having trouble finding it, you can always go back to the CDP Home Page by clicking the bento menu icon in the top left corner, clicking on Home, selecting the `Machine Learning` tile, clicking on the Workspace available on your Machine Learning page (found under the `Workspace` column), find and select the `Canceled Flight Prediction` project tile.
+    - Note: If you are having trouble finding it, you can always go back to the CDP Home Page by clicking the bento menu icon in the top left corner, clicking on Home, selecting the `Cloudera AI` tile, clicking on the workbench available on your Cloudera AI page (found under the `Workbench` column), find and select the `Canceled Flight Prediction` project tile.

     ![Screen_Shot_2023_04_24_at_11_33_56_PM.png](images/Screen_Shot_2023_04_24_at_11_33_56_PM.png)